-Source: Authors’ own analysis of the European Social Survey Round 11
+Source: Authors’ own analysis of the European Social Survey Round 11.

 Using a longer time period, however, we observe different relationships depending on the time of the data collection.
 These different associations over time might suggest a context-dependent association or different levels of support across generations instead of age groups.
 This topic is further explored in Chapter 4.

-Finally, there is robust evidence for the association between socio-economic status (SES) and overall welfare attitudes in Europe (Svallfors 2012; Kulin and Svallfors 2013; Langsæther and Evans 2020; Steele, Cohen, and Van Der Naald 2022).
+Finally, there is robust evidence for the association between socio-economic status (SES) and overall welfare attitudes in Europe (Svallfors, 2012; Kulin and Svallfors, 2013; Langsæther and Evans, 2020; Steele, Cohen and Van Der Naald, 2022).
 In Ireland, the analysis using social class, household income, and ‘feeling about financial situation of the household’ suggests a negative relationship between SES and support for redistribution.
-The mean values shown in Figure 2.5 indicate that both ‘skilled’ manual and ‘unskilled’ workers show higher levels of agreement with the government reducing income differences whereas ‘small business owners’ and the ‘service class’, which includes managers and professionals, show lower levels of agreement.
+The mean values shown in Figure 2.4 indicate that both ‘skilled’ manual and ‘unskilled’ workers show higher levels of agreement with the government reducing income differences, whereas ‘small business owners’ and the ‘service class’, which includes managers and professionals, show lower levels of agreement.
 Higher support is also found among those in lower income quintiles and whose financial situation is ‘very difficult’.